‘EXTREMELY DISTURBING’: GUARD WHO ADMITTED KILLING ROBERT BROOKS GRANTED BAIL PENDING APPEAL

 Fitzpatrick added "an Appellate Division judge already denied the application of another defendant on the same issue."

-That was former sergeant Michael Mashaw, who was sentenced beside Walters on Nov.
-21.
+That was former sergeant Michael Mashaw, Fitzpatrick said.
+Mashaw was sentenced beside Walters on Nov.
+21. He remains in state prison, serving his sentence.

-Fitzpatrick's office secured Walters' guilty plea and opposed his application for bail pending appeal.
+Fitzpatrick's office secured their guilty pleas to manslaughter and opposed their applications for bail pending appeal.

-Nicholas A. Passalacqua, Walters' lawyer, used a crafty litigator's technique to get his client's application for release on bail pending appeal to a Republican judge in one of New York's most rural counties.
+Nicholas A. Passalacqua, Walters' lawyer, smartly exploited a quirk in the law to get his client's appeal bail application to a Republican judge in one of New York's most rural and conservative counties.

-Justice McCluskey became nationally infamous in 2019 when he sentenced a 26-year-old man who raped a 14-year-old girl to probation instead of prison.
+Justice McClusky became nationally infamous in 2019 when he sentenced a 26-year-old man who raped a 14-year-old girl to probation instead of prison.
 He’s also lucky.
-McClusky was the sole Republican to hold off a Democratic onslaught in the Fifth Judicial District to win re-election to a second 14-year term this past November.
+McClusky was the sole Republican to hold off a Democratic onslaught in the Fifth Judicial District to win re-election to a second 14-year term in November.

 While most convicted defendants ask the appellate division to consider requests for release on bail pending appeal, Passalacqua applied to a judge in Watertown because § 460.50(2)(b)(ii) of New York's Criminal Procedure Law allows these applications to be made to "a justice of the supreme court of the judicial district embracing the county in which the judgment was entered."